Meeting Minutes

 {tab=Arch Control}

-Architectural Control: Chairman Frank Chuba reports no new requests this month.
+Architectural Control: Chairman Frank Chuba reported via e-mail that there are no new requests.

 {tab=Old Business}